 The most common cause for leaky tubs and showers is a faulty seal.
 Seals simply wear out from continuous use over time.
 If you notice your shower or tub leaking, it’s best to deal with the problem immediately.

 The most obvious issue is that your bathroom floor will get wet.
 Even though this may seem like a minor issue, floors that get and remain wet can rot and water can eventually get into the subfloor and studs and beams beneath it.

 This can lead to serious problems like dry rot and mold growth that in extreme cases may cause you to have to redo your entire bathroom.

-If your toilet continually runs, you’re smart to call a Einstein Pro as you’ll be saving as much as 200 gallons of water a day and hard earned money on your monthly water bill too.
+If your toilet continually runs, you’re smart to call an Einstein Pro as you’ll be saving as much as 200 gallons of water a day and hard-earned money on your monthly water bill too.

 Leaking Washing Machines

 You probably don’t realize just how much water goes through your washing machine with just a single load of laundry.

 If you find that you repeatedly end up with water all over the floor around your washing machine, there are some simple preventative measures you can take to avoid having to clean up a mess down the road.

 First, we recommend replacing your rubber or plastic connective hoses with stronger braided steel hoses that are more durable.
 Regardless of how your hoses look, be sure to replace them every five years.

 If you plan on leaving the house for a few days or weeks, simply turn off the water to your washing machine.
 This ensures that any leaks connected to your washing machine won’t spring up while you’re gone.